sourabh48/Generating-Signed-APK/README.md

 > Note: Make sure gradle.properties does not include _org.gradle.configureondemand=true_ as that will make release build skip bundling JS and assets into the APK.

 The generated APK can be found under `android/app/build/outputs/apk/app-release.apk`, and is ready to be distributed.

+## Support
+If you think my projects are helpful you can contribute me anything at paypal.me/sourabh48